A tribute to the life and work of Brian Torode

 It was through a servant of this famous religious house, old, named, (Aleozec), gardener of the said place, who preserved it.
 To him the outcome is due.

 It was bequeathed to me through her will, by his second daughter Mme Dieiel, widow, who died 12th April 18—, at Beaucamp, Somme District.

-If anyone can offer further information about this precious object please contact: email@example.com
+If anyone is able to offer further information about this precious object please contact: email@example.com